workflow-rs/workflow-rs/README.md

 Please note that some of the crates are also BPF-friendly (like `workflow-log`), making them compatible for use with Solana Programs (Solana Smart Contracts).

----

-This project is comprised of the following crates (exported as features):

-## WORKFLOW-HTML
-HTML templating marco meant to offer an easy-to-use runtime html templating against DOM when using async Rust in-browser.
-This crate is a foundational pillar behind WORKFLOW-UX crate that offers Rust-based DOM-driven UX creation.

-One of the key features of this crate (as offered by workflow-ux crate) is the ability to create HTML links to primitives such as Rust functions (i.e. clicking on a link invokes a Rust function).
-Please see Workflow-UX for more information.

-## WORKFLOW-DOM
-Crate for DOM utilities offering JavaScript injection functionality at runtime, allowing you to load JavaScript into the environment at Runtime using Rust.
-(This allows you to embed JavaScript(ES6) modules directly into your Rust crates.

-## WORKFLOW-WEBSOCKET
-Unified async WebSocket crate that functions symmetically in the native environemnt (using Tokio) and within a browser using native browser WebSockets.
-You do not need to cate which environment you are running under to gain access to a websocket connection.

-## WORKFLOW-RPC

-RPC library based on top of WORKFLOW-WEBSOCKET that offers both synchronous and asynchronous Binary and JSON data relay over Workflow-WebSocket-based connections.

-The goal of this crate is to reduce boilerplate as much as possible allowing remote function invocation using a single function with two generics `rpc.call<Req,Resp>()` where request and response must implement serlialization the respective serialization traits.

-Binary RPC uses Borsh serialization and JSON RPC uses Serde serialization.

-Current implementation status:
-- [x] Asynchronous Binary RPC Client
-- [x] Asynchronous Binary RPC Server
-- [ ] Asynchronous Binary RPC Server Notifications
-- [ ] Synchronous JSON RPC Client
-- [ ] Synchronous JSON RPC Server
-- [ ] Synchronous RPC Server Notifications

-## WORKFLOW-I18N

-i18n framework for Workflow-UX Applications (under development)

-This framework offers runtime translation of text based on a phrase-dictionary database.

-## WORKFLOW-CORE

-Core utilities used by the Workflow framework.
-These utilities implement as well as re-export curated implementations that are async-Rust compatible.
-Export of this (and other crates) is meant to provide LTS support:

-* `#[describe_enum]` macro attribute - offers conversion of enums to and from strings as well as associating a custom description attribute with each enum value.
-* `id` module offering a random 64-bit UUID-like base58-encodable identifier representation (useful for DOM element IDs)
-* `task` module - offers `spawn()` functionality for async code as well as re-exports following modules:
-    * `async_std::channel` (offering unbounded and bounded channels)
-    * `channel::oneshot` (asias for `async_std::channel::bounded(1)`)
-    * `triggered` re-export of the Triggered crate
-* `utility` module functions for buffer manipulation

-## WORKFLOW-LOG

-Logging functionality that is Native, WASM (browser) and BPF-friendly.
-On the native platforms, log functions will use Stdout, in WASM the logging functions will use browser `console.log()` output and on BPF targets they will use `solana.log()` a.k.a. `msg!()`.

-This crate also provides the following functionality:
-* This crate can be bound to redirect to the the standard Rust `log` crate
-* User can register a custom `sink` trait with the logger to capture the log output.
-(This is especially useful when using the workflow-terminal crate as it allows application log output redirection to a custom terminal)

-## WORKFLOW-WASM

-A set of WASM helper utility functions for accessing JavaScript object properties.
-Also includes the following modules:
-* `timer` - wasm_bindgen-based timers and intervals that produce a handle, retention of which denotes the retention of the listener/callback closure and dropping of which denotes automatic destruction of the timer/interval.
-(This is useful to prevent memory leaks when creating JavaScript Closures and using `closure.forget()` functionality)

-## WORKFLOW-TERMINAL

-A unified terminal implementation designed to offer a terminal user interface in a native shell (OS) as well as in-browser.
-This crate offers a single `Terminal` struct that wraps `XTermJS` in-browser and `Termion` on native platforms.
-To interface with this terminal, user needs to simply implement a `Cli` on his struct and supply it as a command receiver to the terminal.

-This implementation is helpful for creating and testing crates that are meant to function in-browser and on native platforms.

-For example, if you have a control interface that resides on top of Workflow-WebSocket or Workflow-RPC, you can quickly prototype a series of functions using Workflow-Terminal that will run in all environments and only later, once ready, implement the UI wrapping this functionality.

-## WORKFLOW-UNISTORE

-A crate offering a simple platform-neutral file (data) storage but resolving file paths at runtime based on the OS as well as supporting browser local-storage.
-The client application is meant to provide target paths based on the OS (for example: windows, macos, linux and browser) and then use the struct to read()/write() data in a binary `&[u8]` format.
-The browser localstorage functionality uses base64 encoding.

-## WORKFLOW-HTTP

-HTTP server crate based on Tide HTTP server meant for serving applications based on Workflow-UX user interface library.
-This server provides a custom router making it possible to reference FlowUX Web Component libraries in-browser as ES6 modules.

-## WORKFLOW-UX

-Async Rust + HTML Web Component driven User Interface library.

-Please refer to the Workflow-UX README for more information.

-## FLOW-UX
-FlowUX module is a JavaScript library meant that offers a series of  Web Components based on top of Google's Lit-Html framework.
-This library internalizes all dependencies out of security considerations.

-Flow-UX is an external component that is integral to the Workflow-UX crate.

-## WORKFLOW-ALLOCATOR
-This crate is an intermadiate-level framework for development of Solana Programs.
-This crate is meant to address ergonomics of developing Solana Smart Contracts in Rust, in-browser, while offering Rust-centric functionality such as client-side account cache, instruction processing, a light-weight Solana Program Emulator and much more.